tr1xongithub/fud-backdoor/README.md

 open the shelloader and add the bytes to the AESEncrytion Tool
 ```

-## Add the crypted shellcode on main.cpp
+## Add the crypted shellcode on Program.cs in AESEncrptor
-Now that you have the encrypted shellcode you need to add it on the main.cpp file just like this:
+Now that you have the shellcode you need to add it on the Program.cs file just like this:
 ```
 byte[] buf = new byte[] { /*shellcode*/ };
 ```
+Now Run the Project

-## Run The Encrpter
+## Compile The Backdoor
 Once You Get the Encoded Shellcode open the AESInjector Project and paste the shellcode into
 ```
 byte[] duffer = new byte[] { /*shellcode*/ };